Minwauu/Moral-social-ethical-issues/README.md

 personal data was collected from sources including Facebook users without their consent.

 - WannaCry, a piece of ransomware, targeted computers running Microsoft Windows in 2017.
 The ransomware had a significant global impact and affected NHS computer systems in England and Scotland.

+## Legislation

+### Challenges facing legislators

+- Technology can be used for illegal purposes in unforeseen ways.
+And because technology changes rapidly the law cannot keep up with these changes.
+- Internet is global, so any activity that may be legal in one country may be illegal in another.
+- Encryption allows the monitoring of criminal acivity much more difficult.
+- Crimes may be committed by states.
+- Powerful technology companies lobby for their own interests.